Premier of the Free State: List

+Timeline

 Election

-The election for the Free State Provincial Legislature is held every five years, simultaneously with the election of the National Assembly; the last such election occurred on 8 May 2019.
-At the first meeting of the provincial legislature after an election, the members choose the Premier from amongst themselves.
-The provincial legislature can force the Premier to resign by a motion of no confidence.
-If the Premiership becomes vacant (for whatever reason) the provincial legislature must choose a new Premier to serve out the period until the next election.
-One person cannot have served more than two five-year terms as Premier; however, when a Premier is chosen to fill a vacancy the time until the next election does not count as a term.
+The election for the Free State Provincial Legislature is held every five years, simultaneously with the election of the National Assembly; the last such election occurred on 29 May 2024.
+At the first meeting of the provincial legislature after an election, the members choose the premier from amongst themselves.
+The provincial legislature can force the premier to resign by a motion of no confidence.
+If the premiership becomes vacant (for whatever reason) the provincial legislature must choose a new premier to serve out the period until the next election.
+One person cannot have served more than two five-year terms as premier; however, when a premier is chosen to fill a vacancy the time until the next election does not count as a term.